 8. Replace Outdated Appliances with Green Equivalents (green business)

 Energy Star appliances have labels which help you assesses their energy (and cost) requirements over time.
 When you buy your next appliance, look out for the blue and white energy star service mark.
 Paying a little more upfront can often prove far more cost-effective in the long run, making economic and environmental savings.

 9. Get an Energy Audit and Make Simple Changes Around your Workplace

 Did you know that it’s possible to get a free energy audit for your business from a professional engineer?
 Pioneering new technologies such as CHP (Combined Heat and Power), Thermal Storage, Solar PV, Smart Metering, Solar Thermal, Biomass, Inverter Drives, Aquifer Energy Storage and others are important tools to exploit to get energy costs under control. such as :

 ecosystem regeneration, ecosystem, eco friendly, solar energy, Sustainable Communities, Renewable energy , Permaculture, Edible food Cites, green business.

 If your business is located in an older building, look out for cracks and leaks – sealing these can help slash your heating and cooling bills by up to 20%.

 10. Use Eco-Friendly Products and Suppliers

-For those looking to formalise their green efforts, there is an internationally recognised certification for environmental standards called ISO 14001.
+For those looking to formalism their green efforts green business , there is an internationally recognised certification for environmental standards called ISO 14001.